 Technically, you can freeze these but the texture will be slightly different.
 As long as that doesn’t bother you, go for it.

 The eggs tend to stick to those so I don’t recommend it.
-You will need to spray the pan with non stick cooking spray so these slide right out of the pan.
+You will need to spray the pan with nonstick cooking spray to allow the eggs to slide right out of the pan.
 Otherwise, you will have a mess.

 Oven Baked Eggs in a Muffin Tin

 - 1 Dozen Eggs

 - Salt and Pepper to taste

 - Nonstick Cooking Spray

 - Preheat oven to 350F.

 - Crack eggs into a lightly greased muffin tin.
 Sprinkle a bit of salt and pepper onto the eggs.

 - Bake at 350 for fifteen minutes. *** Everyone's oven is calibrated differently, please double check your eggs after 10-12 minutes to see how thye are doing.***